adityapratapsingh1008/RTOS/06_FreeRTOS_SingleTask_LED_Blink/README.md

-# 🟢 EXPERIMENT 6 — FreeRTOS: First Task & SWV ITM Tracing
+# 🟢 FreeRTOS: First Task & SWV ITM Tracing

 > Your first step into the RTOS world.
 One task.
 One LED.
 One console message.
 But an entirely new paradigm.